paralus/website/blog/2022-06-24-quickstart-kind/index.md

 1. Access the application URL by running these commands:
   Open http://console.paralus.local in browser.

-You can view the default password for the admin user by running the following command once all the pods are running:
+You can view the default password for admin@paralus.local by running the following command once all the pods are running:

 kubectl logs -f --namespace paralus $(kubectl get pods --namespace paralus -l app.kubernetes.io/name='paralus' -o jsonpath='{ .items[0].metadata.name }') initialize | grep 'Org Admin default password:'
 ```